Lele521/ucsb-cs56-f17.github.io/_lab/lab02.md

 ### Suggested order of work

--   (1) Generate the javadoc (ant javadoc) and look through the descriptions of all the methods.
+-   (1) Generate the javadoc (`ant javadoc`) and look through the descriptions of all the methods.
 For each method, look through PolynomialTest.java and find test cases that use that method.
 Try to understand what each method is supposed to do.

--   (2) The first methods I suggest you undertake are degreeCoeffsHighToLow, degreeCoeffsLowToHigh, lowToHigh, and highToLow.
+-   (2) The first methods I suggest you undertake are `degreeCoeffsHighToLow`, `degreeCoeffsLowToHigh`, `lowToHigh`, and `highToLow`.
 These are the easiest to understand, and the easiest to get their tests to pass.
 Plus, you may find these methods handy in implementing other methods later.

 -   (3) Next, I HIGHLY RECOMMEND that you get the constructor from the int \[\] and the toString methods working before doing anything else.
 Having these correct will help you with the output of the JUnit test cases for the other methods.
 If toString isn't correct, the JUnit output won't make any sense.

--   (4) Next, I HIGHLY RECOMMEND that you get .equals working.
-Keep in mind that JUnit uses the .equals method internally to when it compares one Polynomial to another.
-If. .equals() doesn't work correctly for your class, then JUnit isn't going to work correctly.
+-   (4) Next, I HIGHLY RECOMMEND that you get `.equals` working.
+Keep in mind that JUnit uses the `.equals` method internally to when it compares one Polynomial to another.
+If `.equals()` doesn't work correctly for your class, then JUnit isn't going to work correctly.

 -   (5) Next, tackle the constructors.

--   (6) Finally, do plus THEN times, and save minus for last.
-If you do it in that order, you'll find that you can implement minus with a clever time-saving trick.
+-   (6) Finally, do `plu`s THEN `times`, and save `minus` for last.
+If you do it in that order, you'll find that you can implement `minus` with a clever time-saving trick.
 Hint: It does NOT involve copy and paste.

 <div style="text-align:center; font-weight:bold;">
 Helper functions are a good idea